alekdavis/ConfigFile/README.md

 Common PowerShell parameters (cmdlet is not using these explicitly).

 #### Config file
+A config file must be in the JSON or INI format.

+##### JSON config file
-A config file must be in the [JSON](https://www.json.org/) format, such as:
+A JSON config file must comply with the  [JSON](https://www.json.org/) specifications and must be in the following format:

 ```JavaScript
 {